ankitkumaar/SDET-Notes/README.md

 # SDET-Notes
-contains Notes for Software Development Engineer in Test
+contains notes for Software Development Engineer in Test